pisanocamila/ai-school/README.md

 ## The Problem

-Growth Signal has years of strategic knowledge spread across Notion workspaces, client reports, internal documents, and operational data.
-Business rules are applied intuitively.
-Quality standards live in people's heads.
-Cross-client patterns are invisible unless someone manually connects the dots.

-When the person who knows the rules isn't in the room, the rules don't get applied.
+Right now, Growth Signal's quality depends on Susan being in the room.
+Business rules live in her head.
+Quality standards are applied when she reviews.
+Cross-client patterns exist only when she connects the dots manually.

+That means Susan spends her time **operating** — reviewing, correcting, checking — instead of doing what only she can do: thinking about the future, designing new products, building the next thing.

+The goal isn't to make Susan faster.
+The goal is to **free Susan entirely** — so that nothing falls apart when she's not looking, and she can focus on what matters most.

 ## The Solution

-An AI-powered intelligence layer built entirely on Growth Signal's existing Notion workspaces, internal documentation, and operational data — where business rules are codified, quality standards are enforced automatically, and institutional knowledge becomes searchable, teachable, and scalable.
+An intelligence layer that belongs to the company — not to any one person.
+Built entirely on Growth Signal's existing Notion workspaces, internal documentation, and operational data.

+The business rules live in the system.
+The quality standards live in the system.
+The knowledge lives in the system.
+It doesn't depend on Susan.
+It doesn't depend on Nani.
+It doesn't depend on anyone.

 > **All data comes from Force of Nature's Notion workspaces and Growth Signal's internal systems.** Client reports, strategy documents, QA frameworks, operational playbooks, and product data — structured, indexed, and made queryable.

+The goal is a system that runs whether we're in the room or not.

 ---

 ## What You'll Build

+You teach the system your rules.
+You define the standards.
+You decide what gets automated and what stays manual.
+Everything the system does, it does because you designed it that way.

 By the end of 8 weeks:

-- **Your business rules run automatically.** The competitor algorithm, the ECG validation, the QA standards — codified once, enforced every time.
+- **Your business rules are codified — by you.** The competitor algorithm, the ECG validation, the QA standards.
+You define them once.
+The system applies them consistently, the way you would.
+- **Your quality standards are in the system — because you put them there.** Your team can follow them without guessing.
+New hires can learn them without shadowing you for months.
 - **You can query 48 clients in seconds.** "What worked for footwear brands?"
 "Which clients have the same ECG pattern?"
-Answers with sources, not decks.
+Answers with sources, whenever you need them.
-- **Your team operates at your standard — without you in the room.** Quality standards, decision frameworks, and review criteria built into the system.
-- **You design AI workflows independently.** Not dependent on anyone.
-You see a process, you build the workflow, it runs.
+- **You design new AI workflows on your own.** You see a repetitive process, you build the automation, you decide when to deploy it.

+**What changes:** The repetitive work — the reviewing, the checking, the "did anyone follow the rules?" — that runs on its own.
+The system doesn't need us.
+Our time goes back to building what's next.

 ---